elip55/elip55/README.md

 - 👋 Hi, I’m @elip55
-- 👀 I’m interested in hardware and software engineering.
+- 👀 I’m a systems engineer
-- 🌱 I’m currently learning python and c++ for embedded systems.
+- 🌱 I’m kinda good at data science
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me: eli.pacheco55@outlook.com